github/KustoSchemaTools/README.md

 ## Getting started

 The `database` object holds all schema related information for a Kusto database.
-It can be loaded from, or written to a cluster using the `KustoDatabaseHandler` which can be created by the `KustoDatabaseHandlerFactory`.There are several steps involved for loading a all relevant information from a kusto database into the `database` object.
+It can be loaded from, or written to a cluster using the `KustoDatabaseHandler` which can be created by the `KustoDatabaseHandlerFactory`.There are several steps involved for loading all relevant information from a kusto database into the `database` object.
 These are covered by different plugins, which can be configured for the `KustoDatabaseHandlerFactory`.

 ```csharp
 var dbFactory = new KustoDatabaseHandlerFactory(sp.GetService<ILogger<KustoDatabaseHandler>>())